Indoor Skydiving with iFly

 The Bug really wasn’t keen.
 He huddled up to me until the last minute.
 But the instructor seemed to know that he was nervous, and took him in, holding him, letting him go, then grabbing him to recentre him as needed, making sure he got his confidence.
 I’d been pretty convinced he wouldn’t take his second go (and he told me afterwards that he almost didn’t) but he went in without hesitation, and came out smiling.

 As we picked up our certificates at the end (no prizes for guessing who had the most achievements and was ready for the next grade!) my wobbly legs gathered their strength, and I found myself asking how much the full course would cost.
 Of course, I’m not going to do it, because once you’re fully qualified in the wind tunnel, there’s nowhere to go but the sky, and I’ve already said, I’m not doing that.
 Or am I?

 iFly indoor skydiving is available at Basingstoke, Manchester, and Milton Keynes.
-A flight usually costs £48.99, but the iFly Kick Start experience voucher is currently available for £28.99, making it a perfect Christmas gift for thrill-seekers.
-My daughter has the whole course on her wish list!
+A flight usually costs £48.99, but the iFly Kick Start experience voucher is currently available for £28.99, making it a perfect Christmas gift for thrill-seekers, and it’s the perfect idea for a teenage birthday party.

 Thanks to iFly for this experience.
 All opinion is our own.
 Images are courtesy of iFly from our flight.

 - You must arrive for your flight one hour before your allotted time.
 This is so that you can fill out the safety forms, take the basic training, and get kitted out ready to fly.